The Passthrough of Treasury Supply to Bank Deposit Funding

 Date Written: December 6, 2019

 We demonstrate the passthrough of Treasury supply to deposit funding through bank market power.
-We show that an increase in Treasury supply leads to a net deposit outflow.
-At the same time, reliance on wholesale funding decreases.
-The effect is heterogeneous in nature - banks in more competitive markets experience stronger deposit outflows and larger cuts to loan growth.
-The explanatory power of Treasury supply is not driven by monetary policy and bank-specific investment opportunities.
-Our empirical findings are rationalized with a model of imperfect deposit competition.
-Consistent with The Deposits Channel of Monetary Policy, the model and empirics predict the opposite effect for Fed Fund rate hikes: there is a larger response in less competitive markets.
-Our results also shed light on the effect of the Reverse Repurchase (RRP) Facility on monetary policy passthrough.
+We show that an increase in Treasury supply leads to net deposit outflows that contract lending to the real economy.
+The effect is heterogeneous---banks in more competitive markets experience stronger deposit outflows and larger cuts to loan growth.
+The explanatory power of Treasury supply is not driven by monetary policy and banks' investment opportunities.
+We rationalize our empirical findings with a model of imperfect deposit competition.
+Consistent with Drechsler, Savov and Schnabl (2017), the model and empirical evidence predict the opposite effect

 Keywords: safe assets, bank deposits, deposit competition, treasury supply, monetary policy

 JEL Classification: G21, E50